iotacss/tools.mixin/README.md

 ### Breakpoint Mixin ###

-Breakpoint mixin makes it easy to create media queries based on Settings.Breakpoint.
+Breakpoint mixin makes it easy to create media queries.
+You can use it with Settings.Breakpoint or you can create your own breakpoints sass map.

 #### Example ####